metocean/moana-qc/README.md

 # ops-qc

-This library contains code initially intended for the operational, near real-time quality-control of Mangōpare/Moana oceanographic observation data.
+This library contains code initially intended for the operational, near real-time quality-control of Mangōpare/Moana oceanographic observation data (https://www.moanaproject.org/temperature-sensors, https://www.zebra-tech.co.nz/moana/).
 Only automatic quality control is included at this time, for use with measurements transmitted in near real-time.
-See Jakoboski et. al, 2023, in preparation for more information on the sensor programme (or contact info@moanaproject.org).
+For more information on the sensor programme, see Jakoboski et. al, 2023, in preparation, contact info@moanaproject.org, or visit the websites above.

-The first versions are for the purpose of quality-controlling data from the Moana Project's Mangopare (Te Tiro Moana) Mangōpare/Moana temperature and pressure sensor, but will be made more generic when needed.
+The current versions are for the purpose of quality-controlling data from the Moana Project's Mangopare (Te Tiro Moana) Mangōpare/Moana temperature and pressure sensor, but will be made more generic if needed.

 ---
 # Current Notes
-Master branch is currently intended for MetOcean operational use.
+The master branch is currently intended for MetOcean operational use.
 The external-aus branch is intended for development by the IMOS Fish-SOOP programme.
+Please contact info@moanaproject.org if you'd like to create a new branch for development by your organisation.

 ---
 ## Some to-dos
 Add remaining qc tests (time checks from deck unit issue, grey list, qc reset check, calibration check, datetime after offload, datetime increasing)
 Improve netcdf format/attributes/etc.
 Change "mobile" to "towed" and "stationary" to "passive."
 Not that important but more accurate names.
-Complete and fix code unittests.
+Complete and fix unittests.
 Improve documentation.

 ---